Devoxx4Kids-NPO/littil-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Running the littil-backend

+There are different solutions to run the littil backend.
+You can run the backend by pulling the repository from GitHub and start it with quarkus:dev.
+It is also possible to run the backend with docker.

+Use the .env.example to create a .env file with the credentials that are required to run the backend.

+**running backend with local build image**
+Pull the littil-backend from GibHub and build a docker image with the docker file src/main/docker/Dockerfile.jvm in this project.
+Follow the instructions in this file to build the docker image.

+Start the backend with this docker image with the command `docker-compose -f docker/docker-compose-local.yml up -d`

+**running backend with ghcr.io image**
+Instead of building a local docker image it is also possible to run the backend with a docker image from ghcr.io.
+This image is build  by the workflow of the littil-backend repository in GitHb.

+First login with  `docker login -u <username> -p <accessToken>` followed by `docker-compose -f docker/docker-compose-ghcr.yml up -d` to start the backend.